progressively-crew/progressively/packages/documentation/docs/features/single-multi-variants.md

 With progressively, you can also use **Multi variant feature flags**.
 In order to do so, you have to create the different `Variants` at the feature flag level, and associate them with a certain percentage.

 For example, getting back to the new login page you may have created 2 new fancy UIs for your login page, and you want to show them respectively to 10% of your audience.
-Using Progressively, inside the codebase you will do something like:
+Using Progressively, inside your application codebase you will do something like:

 ```jsx
 if (flags.showNewLoginPage === "Variant B") {